jbesomi/texthero/website/docs/getting-started.md

 3. __VectorSeries__: Every cell is a vector representing text, i.e. a list of floats.
 For example, `pd.Series([[1.0, 2.0], [3.0]])` is a valid VectorSeries.
 Most dimensionality reduction functions, like `pca` will take VectorSeries as an input and also return a VectorSeries.

-4. **DataFrame**: A Pandas DataFrame where the rows can be the documents and the columns can be the words/terms in all the documents.
+We also return a **DataFrame**, which basically is a Pandas DataFrame.
+Those DataFrames are used to store some relations.
+For example `count` will return a DataFrame where the rows are the documents and the columns are be the words/terms in all the documents.
 This is a return type of the representation functions (count, term_frequenzy, tfidf) For example,
  `pd.DataFrame([[1, 2, 3], [4,5,6]], columns=["hi", "servus", "hola"])`